NielsLeenheer/ReceiptPrinterStatus/README.md

             let status = printerStatus.status;

-            console.log('The cashdrawer is', status.cashdrawerOpened ? 'open' : 'closed');
+            console.log('The printer cover is', status.coverOpened ? 'open' : 'closed');
         }

-The `status` property contains a `ThermalPrinterStatusInfo` object which has the following properties:
+The `status` property contains a `ThermalPrinterInfo` object which has the following properties:

 -   `online`<br>
     The printer is online and can accept jobs to print
--   `cashdrawerOpened`<br>
-    The cash drawer connected to the printer is open
 -   `coverOpened`<br>
     The cover of the printer has been opened
 -   `paperLoaded`<br>